-How VMware Secure State helped Bazaarvoice
+How CloudHealth Secure State helped Bazaarvoice

 Insight over interference

-One of the ways VMware Secure State helped Anji integrate security practices into her development teams, was by providing team owners with insights about risks in the cloud infrastructure they were responsible for.
-VMware Secure State runs automated scans of all cloud accounts to provide continuous visibility into the state of things, but also provides email alerts that use object tags to send a list of relevant violations to each team owner.
+One of the ways CloudHealth Secure State helped Anji integrate security practices into her development teams, was by providing team owners with insights about risks in the cloud infrastructure they were responsible for.
+CloudHealth Secure State runs automated scans of all cloud accounts to provide continuous visibility into the state of things, but also provides email alerts that use object tags to send a list of relevant violations to each team owner.